Comprehensive Guide to Crossover Joints in Oil & Gas

 5. Surface treatment: Whole phosphating, or inside phosphating and outside coating

-Thread type Different threads on each end Same or compatible threads on both ends
+End connections Different on each end Same on both ends

 We use cookies to offer a better browsing experience, analyze site traffic, and personalize content.
 By using this site, you agree to our use of cookies.